DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateSortValue.md

 The value to be used in sorting.

 ---
-This option accepts the name of the [data source field](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/dataSource.md '{basewidgetpath}/Configuration/#dataSource') that provides values to be used in sorting...
+This option accepts the data source name of the column that provides values to be used in sorting...

 ---
 ##### jQuery